cwaldoch/cwaldoch.github.io/_posts/2018-04-13-Weekly-Roundup-No.-11.md

 ### Weekly Roundup-No. 11 2018-04-13

 Discovered over the last week just how scorching hot the housing market in this area is.
 We decided to dip our toes in the water and put a bid in on a place we loved.
 It was on the market for 5 days.
-It got 18 offers, and sold for $50k over lsit.
+It got 18 offers, and sold for $50k over list.
 I'm beginning to suspect we are not even remotely prepared or in a position to acquire a workable permanent home in the near term.

 Sometimes I think it would have been easier to just stay in Chicago.